joinmarket-webui/jamdocs/docs/privacy/02-best-practices.md

 data leaks have shown.
 If you choose to use KYC on- or off-ramps, make sure that you under­stand the relation­ship between yourself and the service in question.
 You are trusting this service with your personal data, including the future safety of this data.
-If you still earn fiat-denom­i­nated income, we recom­mend using one bitcoin-only service that allows you to execute automatic recur­ring buys on your behalf.
-Swan Bitcoin is such a service.
 If you want to skip KYC entirely, have a look at no-KYC only.

 [:octicons-arrow-right-24: No KYC Only][nokyc]